Asayl01/Joint_State_and_Kinematics_Control_Task/README.md

 ## 4. Hardware Execution (Arduino + Servo)
+## Section 1: Arduino Setup - The Brain of the Arm
+The first step is to program the Arduino board, which will receive commands from ROS2 and translate them into physical motor movements.

+### 1.1 Finding the Arduino Code

+The firmware for the Arduino is included within this project's repository.
+You can find it at the following path:

+`~/ros2_ws/src/Robot_Arm_ROS2/arduino_firmware/arduino_firmware.ino`

-To control the physical robot arm while visualizing its state in RViz, you will need to run two processes in two separate terminals.
+### To control the physical robot arm while visualizing its state in RViz, you will need to run two processes in two separate terminals.

-### Terminal 1: Launch the Visualization and Control GUI
+#### Terminal 1: Launch the Visualization and Control GUI

 ```cpp
 # Terminal 1 - This terminal runs RViz for the 3D simulation and the joint_state_publisher_gui for manual control with sliders.